 6.6 Special precautions for disposal and other handling

 Perjeta does not contain any antimicrobial preservative.
-Therefore, care must be taken to ensure the sterility of the prepared solution for infusion and should be prepared by a healthcare professional.
+Therefore, care must be taken to ensure the sterility of the prepared solution for infusion and should be prepared by a healthcare professional in controlled and validated aseptic conditions (see section 6.3).

 Perjeta is for single use only.